Akihiro Yamauchi

 Akihiro Yamauchi (山内 晶大, Yamauchi Akihiro) (born 30 November 1993) is a Japanese male volleyball player.
 He is part of the Japan men's national volleyball team.
-On a college club level he plays for Aichi Gakuin University.
+On a college club level he played for Aichi Gakuin University.
 He is captain of the Panasonic Panthers team, with the jersey number 10.

 Personal life

-It was announced on 14, April 2019 that he had gotten married in December 2018.
+It was announced on 14 April 2019 that he got married in December 2018.
 He recently divorced in October 2021.